hotosm/MapCampaigner/README.md

 # MapCampaigner

 MapCampaigner is aimed at managing and monitoring field data collection campaigns in OpenStreetMap.
 Campaign managers may use this tool to setup new and review ongoing and completed campaigns.
-Mappers can find nearby field campaigns to participate in or select a campaign to offer remote mapping support.
+Mappers can find nearby field campaigns to participate in.
 The result – improved data collection standards and project management.

 Join the development: